Print

 Instructions

-2. Using a mixer cream butter and sugar together.
+2. Make your pastry.
+In a large bowl of a stand mixer, cream butter and sugar together.
 Add egg and beat until light and fluffy.

-3. In a separate bowl mix together flour, baking powder, and salt.
-Add to butter mixture and mix together until dough comes together.
+3. In a separate bowl mix flour, baking powder, and salt together.
+Add to butter mixture and mix until dough comes together.

-5. Use parchment paper to cover the base of the pastry and place pie weights or dry beans/rice over the paper to weight the pastry down.
-Place in the middle of the oven and bake blind for 15 minutes.
-Then remove the paper and beans/rice and continue to bake for an additional 5 minutes until light brown.
+7. Place in the middle of the oven and bake for 15 minutes.
+Then carefully remove the paper and the weights and continue to bake for an additional 5 minutes until light brown.
 Set aside.

-6. In a large pot bring milk to a gentle boil, stirring occasionally.
-Meanwhile using a mixer beat eggs and sugar together.
+9. Meanwhile, using a stand mixer beat eggs and sugar together.
 Add flour, cornflour and salt.
 Mix well.
-While the mixture is running on low carefully pour boiling milk into the mixture – making sure to slowly pour small amounts at a time (approx. 1/4 cup until halfway then add the rest) stir well.
+While the mixer is running on low carefully pour the boiled milk into the mixture – making sure to slowly pour small amounts at a time (approx. 1/4 cup until halfway then add the rest) stir well.
 You don’t want to cook your eggs (Note: Make sure you are using the largest mixing bowl you have, so there is lots of room to pour the milk in.
-If you don’t have a large mixing bowl for your mixer, you can mix by hand).
+If you don’t have a large mixing bowl for your mixer, you can mix by hand using a whisk until smooth and there are no lumps).

-7. Return to stove and stir for 10-12 minutes on medium heat until the mixture thickens.
+10. Pour the mixture back into the pot, return to the stove and stir for 10-12 minutes on medium heat until the mixture thickens.
 Add butter and vanilla and mix.
 Pour into your pastry shell.

-8. Allow to cool in the fridge overnight or for at least 4 hours (you do not need to cook the tart any further).
+11. Allow the milk tart to cool in the fridge overnight or for at least 4 hours (you do not need to cook the tart any further).

 Notes